pranath/breast_cancer_prediction/README.md

 ![title](img/bc_cells.png)

-In this project, I will aim to develop a machine learning model that will aim to predict Malignant tumors with the highest accuracy.
+I will aim to develop a machine learning model that will aim to predict Malignant tumors with the highest accuracy.

 ## Key files